eth-protocol-fellows/protocol-studies/docs/wiki/research/PBS/ePBS.md

 #### Relationship and Differences to EigenLayer

-PEPC and Eigenlayer have a complementary relationship, each addressing different aspects of Ethereum's scalability, security, and decentralization, while also sharing a common goal of enhancing the network's efficiency and flexibility.
+PEPC and Eigenlayer have a complementary relationship, each addressing different aspects of Ethereum's scalability, security, and decentralization, while also sharing a common goal of enhancing the network's efficiency and flexibility[^14].

 - **Security Layering:** Eigenlayer introduces a mechanism to extend Ethereum's security to additional layers and services.
 In contrast, PEPC focuses on embedding more sophisticated and flexible commitment mechanisms within the Ethereum protocol itself.
 While Eigenlayer seeks to augment Ethereum's security model externally, PEPC aims to enhance the internal workings of the Ethereum main chain, specifically around block proposal and transaction inclusion processes.